Lichang-Chen/claude2-alpaca/README.md

 ## TODO:
+We include the TODO list for our project.
+If you also are interested in the following research project, do not hesitate to contact with us (we are open to any kinds of collaborations)!
 - Investigate the bias of the current model-based evaluations.
 GPT-4 and Claude-2 may have preference to its distilled models.
 - Transfer Attack
 - The synergy of different models distilled from different sources.